middleware-labs/flutter-sdk/test/README.md

-# Flutterrific OpenTelemetry Tests
+# Middleware Flutter OpenTelemetry Tests

-This directory contains tests for the Flutterrific OpenTelemetry Flutter library, with a special focus on the app lifecycle and navigation observers.
+This directory contains tests for the Middleware OpenTelemetry Flutter library, with a special focus on the app lifecycle and navigation observers.

 ## Tests Structure